-Pursuant to the provisions in § 985.51, when the Committee's marketing policy considerations indicate a need to establish or to maintain stable market conditions through volume regulation, the Committee subsequently recommends to USDA the establishment of a salable quantity and allotment percentage for such class or classes of oil for the upcoming marketing year.
-Recommendations for volume control are intended to ensure market requirements for Far Wear spearmint oil are satisfied and orderly marketing conditions are maintained.
+Pursuant to the provisions in § 985.51, when the Committee's marketing policy considerations indicate a need to establish or to maintain stable market conditions through volume regulation, the Committee subsequently recommends to AMS the establishment of a salable quantity and allotment percentage for such class or classes of oil in the forthcoming marketing year.
+Recommendations for volume control are intended to ensure that market requirements for Far West spearmint oil are satisfied and orderly marketing conditions are maintained.

 Section 985.12 defines salable quantity as the total quantity of each class of oil (Scotch or Native) which handlers may purchase from, or handle on behalf of, producers during a given marketing year.
-A producer's allotment base is their calculated share of the spearmint oil market based on a statistical representation of past spearmint oil production, with accommodation for reasonable, normal adjustments to such base as prescribed by the Committee and approved by USDA.
+A producer's allotment base is their calculated share of the spearmint oil market based on a statistical representation of past spearmint oil production, with accommodation for reasonable, normal adjustments to such base as prescribed by the Committee and approved by AMS.
 Each producer's annual allotment of salable spearmint oil is calculated by multiplying their respective allotment base for each class of spearmint oil by the allotment percentage for that class of spearmint oil.
-The allotment percentage is the percentage used to calculate each producer's prorated share of the salable quantity and is derived by dividing the salable quantity for each class of spearmint oil by the total of all producers' allotment base for the same class of oil.
-The total allotment base is revised each year on June 1 to account for producer base being lost as a result of the "bona fide effort" production provision of § 985.53(e) and additional base made available pursuant to the provisions of § 985.153.
+The allotment percentage is the percentage used to calculate each producer's prorated share of the salable quantity and is derived by dividing the salable quantity for each class of spearmint oil by the total of all producers' allotment base for the salable quantity and is derived per on June 1 to account for producer base being lost as a result of the "bona fide effort" production provision of § 985.153.

 Salable quantities and allotment percentages are established at levels intended to fulfill market requirements and to maintain orderly marketing conditions.
-Committee recommendations for volume control are made in advance of the upcoming marketing year in which the regulations are to be effective, thereby allowing producers ample time to adjust their production decisions accordingly.
+Committee recommendations for volume control are made well in advance of the upcoming marketing year in which the regulations are to be effective, thereby allowing producers ample time to adjust their production decisions accordingly.

 The Committee met on October 13, 2021, to consider its marketing policy for the 2022-2023 marketing year.
-At that meeting, the Committee determined that, based on the current market and supply conditions, volume regulation for both classes of oil would be necessary.
+At that meeting, the Committee determined that, based on the current market and supply conditions, volume regulation for both classes of oil is necessary.
 The Committee unanimously recommended a salable quantity and allotment percentage for Scotch spearmint oil of 832,546 pounds and 37 percent and a salable quantity and allotment percentage for Native spearmint oil of 1,101,269 pounds and 43 percent.

-This proposed action would establish the amount of Scotch and Native spearmint oil that handlers may purchase from, or handle on behalf of, producers during the 2022-2023 marketing year, which begins on June 1, 2022.
+This action establishes the amount of Scotch and Native spearmint oil that handlers may purchase from, or handle on behalf of, producers during the 2022-2023 marketing year, which begins on June 1, 2022.
 Salable quantities and allotment percentages have been placed into effect each season since the Order's inception in 1980.